DimensionDev/InitialTwitterOffering/README.md

 ## Overview <a name="overview"></a>

-ITO is a token swap pool that can be initiated by any Ethereum user, i.e. the pool creator.
+ITO is a token swap pool that can be created by any Ethereum user.
 The pool creator can transfer an amount of a target token (now supporting ETH and ERC20) into the pool and set the swap ratios, e.g. {1 ETH: 10000 TOKEN, 1 DAI: 10 TOKEN}.

 A swap limit (ceiling) is also set to control the maximum number of tokens to be swapped by a single address, e.g. 10000 TOKEN.
 After the pool becomes expired (also set on initiation) or the target token is out of stock, the pool creator can withdraw any target token left and all the swapped tokens.
 The pool will be destructed after the withdrawal.